 Popular cartoons have always portrayed a cat as a curious, devious-minded feline that enjoys pawing inside a goldfish bowl in an attempt to score a quick fish dinner.
 Realistically, your cat is probably like the animated cat in regards to curiosity.
-If you catch your cat being attentive to goldfish (or any other pet fish for that matter), those little swimming things in that big glass tank are simply attracting your cat's attention.
-Their constant swimming in circles and glimmering bodies immediately make a fish an irresistible plaything for your cat.
-But make no mistake, some cats do and will eat fish.
-It begins with interest, then entertainment, but it may end with the fish being a snack!
+If you catch your cat being attentive to goldfish (or any other pet fish for that matter), it's because moving things in a big glass tank is simply too attractive for your cat to resist.

-Cats have instinctual urges, like hunting for survival for example, that have been transformed and molded over years of captivity and domestication.
-Now these instincts have been developed into what the cat believes is "play."
-This refined "cat-play" however, can not only kill goldfish but it can also become a danger for other small animals in the household like hamsters and mice.
+Cats have instinctual urges, like hunting for survival, that have been transformed and modified after years of captivity and domestication.
+Today, these instincts have developed into a type of cat play — most domestic cats play the way they would have hunted centuries ago.
+This modified "cat-play," however, can not only kill goldfish but can also become a danger for other small pets in the household such as hamsters, gerbils, and mice.

-Keep in mind, a cat pawing at your fish tank or your small pet's cage can cause these pets some undue stress.
+Keep in mind, a cat pawing at your fish tank or your small pet's cage can cause these pets stress.
 These stresses can even cause a change in your fish's color.
-A continuing stressful situation may deteriorate a small pets' health, so be sure to keep all your pets happy (they depend upon you!) and keep all fish tanks and small pet cages secure and, if possible, out of your cat's reach.
+A continuing stressful situation might deteriorate a small pets' health.
+Maintain all your pets' health by keeping fish tanks and small pet cages secure — and out of your cat's reach.